seanreed1111/sql-recipes/recipes.md

 +-------+----+----------+---------+----------+--------------+

 +-------+----+----------+---------+----------+--------------+
-We can see from this that the runner’s average pace increased a little during the second stage of the race, but then (presumably as a result of fatigue) decreased thereafter.
+We can see FROM this that the runner’s average pace increased a little during the second stage of the race, but then (presumably as a result of fatigue) decreased thereafter.

 ----